Alison White (bishop)

-Alison Mary White (née Dumbell; born 1956) is a British Anglican retired bishop.
-She served as the Bishop of Hull, a suffragan bishop in the Diocese of York, from 2015 to 2022.
+Alison Mary White (née Dumbell; born 1956) is a British retired Anglican bishop.
+She was the Bishop of Hull, a suffragan bishopric in the Diocese of York, from 2015 to 2022.
 She was the second woman to be consecrated as a bishop in the Church of England.

 Early life

 White was born in 1956.
-Her father is Keith Dumbell (1922–2018), a virologist known for his work on smallpox.
+Her father was Keith Dumbell (1922–2018), a virologist known for his work on smallpox.
 She studied English at St Aidan's College, Durham University and graduated with a Bachelor of Arts (BA) degree in 1978.
 She later studied at the University of Leeds and graduated with a Master of Arts (MA) degree in 1994.

 Ordained ministry

 In 1983, White entered Cranmer Hall, an Anglican theological college attached to St John's College, Durham.
 She became a deaconess in 1986.
 She was ordained deacon in 1987 and priest in 1994.
 She was a non-stipendiary minister in Chester le Street from 1986 to 1989; the Diocese of Durham's Adviser in Local Mission from 1989 to 1993; Director of Pastoral Studies at Cranmer Hall from 1993 to 1998; Director of Ordinands from 1998 to 2000; its Springboard Missioner from 2000 to 2004; and Adult Education Officer for the Diocese of Peterborough from 2005 to 2010.

 White was a canon of Peterborough Cathedral from 2009 to 2010.
 In that year she became the priest-in-charge of St James' Church, Riding Mill, Northumberland, and adviser to the Diocese of Newcastle for spirituality and spiritual direction.